-- An online application for admission (http:// continuingstudies.wisc.edu/advising/apply.htm) as a University Special student, selecting UNCS Capstone Certificate and the program: Nurse Educator.
-This application is received and processed by ACSSS with final decision held for approval from the specific capstone certificate coordinator. - 2.
-Submit required materials to the School of Nursing at the address below.
-To include in one envelope:
+- 1. Submit an online application for admission (https://acsss.wisc.edu/apply/) as a University Special student, selecting UNCS Capstone Certificate and the program: Polymer Processing & Manufacturing.
+This application is received and processed by DCS with final decision held for approval from the specific capstone certificate coordinator. - 2.
+Arrange to have transcripts of all previous educational institutions sent directly to the Graduate Program Coordinator (see contact box).